varmeh/tech-docs/docs/k8s/DockerOperationsCommands.md

 ## docker exec

+This command opens an interactive Bash shell inside a running container named `my_container`.
+From there, you can run any command inside the container as if you were SSH-ed into a remote server.
 | Usage | Command | Description |
 | ----- | ------- | ----------- |
 | Basic `docker exec` | `docker exec container_id command` | Executes a command in a running container.
 Replace `command` with the command you want to run. |